AdobeDocs/experience-platform.en/help/tags/extensions/server/meta/overview.md

 ## Configure an event forwarding rule {#rule}

 Start creating a new event forwarding rule and configure its conditions as desired.
-When selecting the actions for the rule, select **[!UICONTROL Meta Conversions API]** for the extension, then select **[!UICONTROL Send Conversions API Event]** for the action type.
+When selecting the actions for the rule, select **[!UICONTROL Meta Conversions API Extension]** for the extension, then select **[!UICONTROL Send Conversions API Event]** for the action type.

 ![The [!UICONTROL Send Page View] action type being selected for a rule in the Data Collection UI.](../../../images/extensions/server/meta/select-action.png)